OneGeology/documentation/docs/index.rst

 ## Source files

 Original documentation was a collection of rst and html files.
 THe rst files were copied and merged together to the current format in this repository.
-HTML files were convertef using pandoc as below:
+HTML files were converted using pandoc as below:

 ::